ably/terraform-provider-ably/docs/resources/app.md

 page_title: "ably_app Resource - terraform-provider-ably"
 subcategory: ""
 description: |-
-  The ably_app resource allows you to create and manage Ably Apps.
+  The ably_app resource allows you to create and manage Ably Apps and configure Ably Push notifications.
+Read more about Ably Push Notifications in Ably documentation: https://ably.com/docs/general/push
 ---

 # ably_app (Resource)

-The `ably_app` resource allows you to create and manage Ably Apps.
+The `ably_app` resource allows you to create and manage Ably Apps and configure Ably Push notifications.
+Read more about Ably Push Notifications in Ably documentation: https://ably.com/docs/general/push

 ## Example Usage